-Here in Queensland the end of summer might be near but the sun is still out in full force and our days are still hotter than ever!
+Here in Queensland the beginning of summer is kicking off and our days are going to get hotter than ever!
 While everyone does their best to keep cool and hydrated, for those caring for a loved one with high-needs it can be even harder to make it through these warmer day.

 To help you keep cool for the remainder of summer we’ve put together a few simple things you can do to keep everyone cool including a quick guide to Brisbane’s best accessible beaches.

 Stock up on the Summer essentials

 Having a bag full of summer essentials can really help when you’re out and about.
 Some of our favourite things to include is sunscreen, a spare hat, a portable fan and water mister, and our favourite summer hack, Kool ‘n’ Soothe gel strips and ice packs!

 These strips and ice packs require no refrigeration meaning you can just throw them in your bag and when you’re ready to use they stay cool for up to eight hours.
 Make sure to also freeze a few water bottles so that if you’re out for a long period of time they’ll slowly defrost and you’ll always have cold water available.